Vertical Sleeve Gastrectomy

 Most patients return to normal activity in two weeks.

 Full surgical recovery occurs in two to three weeks.

 As with all surgical weight-loss programs, it is imperative that sleeve patients adhere to a strict postoperative diet.
 Patients must stick to a liquid protein diet for 3 weeks after surgery.
 Patients then graduate to a soft protein based diet for 2 weeks and then at 8 weeks, patients transition to a low carb solid diet.
 Once goal weight is achieved, usually 2-3 years after surgery, most patients consume a normal healthy diet with the appropriate number of calories for their height and build to maintain their weight.

 The reported risk of mortality during the first 30 days following surgery for the sleeve gastrectomy is less than one out of 500 patients.
-We have never had a peri-operative death following primary sleeve gastrectomy.

 Patients may experience hair loss during the period of rapid weight loss, but hair growth usually normalizes with weight maintenance.

 No increase in risk.